aregsar/phpapp/README.md

 Logout using gh.

-## Initializing the project
+## Installing phpunit

-After we created and cloned the repo we need to install and configure phpunit.
+After we created and cloned the repo we need to install the phpunit package.

 ```bash
 composer require --dev phpunit/phpunit